opendatacube/benchmark-rio-s3/report.md

 ### Workload Description

 Current version of benchmark concentrates on a particularly pathological use case for S3
-access: reading small region of pixels from a large number of files.
-A kind of pixel gather operation.
+access: reading small region of pixels from a large number of files, a kind of pixel gather operation.
 Given a large number (1K+) of similarly structured COGs (same pixel type, same compression settings, same tiling regime), read one internal tile from each file and return a 3-d array of these tiles stacked on top of each other.
 This type of